javiquinte/javiquinte.github.io/_posts/2018-08-05-NewBalance15K-BuenosAires.markdown

 My first experience in an official race in Buenos Aires, where I was born and raised, showed me a different side of the runner's community.

 I was considering to take part in a race during my holidays and the [New Balance 15K](http://nbraceseries.com.ar/15Kba/) was a good chance.
-However, there was a small issue related to a certificate issued by a doctor, which proves you are in good health condition to take part in it.
+However, there was a small problem related to a certificate issued by a doctor, which proves you are in good health condition to take part in it.
 Usually that's just bureaucracy, but not if you have no health insurance in that country.
 After asking some people I realised that it could be more complicated than I thought.